Skip to main content

 I've thrown everything I have at my side project's AI-generated code.
 As far as I can tell, if you work in small scoped chunks and test/review them incrementally, you can get a solid result.
 However, if you go the full YOLO and blast out code without rigorous incremental planning and review I expect your project will be riddled with bugs, and very difficult to clean up.

-Which makes me wonder about the people that are running fleets of agents in parallel 24/7.
+All of this makes me wonder about the people that claim to be running "dark factories" with fleets of agents building software in parallel 24/7 and producing tens of thousands of lines of code per day.
 Leaving aside the question of how you can queue up work faster than the AIs can do it, if nobody is looking at the code or keeping an eye on what the models are actually doing, I don't see how that ends well.
-I suppose with really good job specifications and dedicated AI review processes refined over time you could get reasonable quality output that mostly works.
-But I wouldn't want to be running that code in a hostile environment.
-Or using it on anything important, like flying a plane.
+The Dark Factory is a beautiful dream, but it doesn't match the observed reality.
+It smells like hype and bullshit to lure investors.

 Copyright, all rights reserved.